cando-developers/cando/README.md

 # CANDO
 ## Computer Aided Nanostructure Design and Optimization

-Cando is a computational chemistry environment for building and designing functional molecules and materials.
+Cando is an open-source, computational chemistry environment for building and designing functional molecules and materials.

 # Building Cando